cnidaire/Master1_Internship/report.md

 It is really interesting in our case because the *nifH* gene is coding for a protein and hence we can access the taxonomy and many other interesting information on different databases.
-The downside is that we obtain the amino acid sequences and not the DNA ones and we have duplicates.
+The downside is that we obtain the amino acid sequences and not the DNA ones and there are possibly many duplicates.

-The **Identical Protein Groups (IPG)** database takes in my opinion the best of both worlds: we obtain all the sequences clustered when Amino Acids sequences are identical, we can obtain the ID of the corresponding DNA sequences and it's gathering the information from different databases such as Swissprot, GenBank, PIR, etc.
+The **Identical Protein Groups (IPG)** database takes in my opinion the best of both worlds: we obtain all the sequences clustered when Amino Acids sequences are identical, we can obtain the ID of the corresponding DNA sequences and it gathers the information from different databases such as Swissprot, GenBank, PIR, etc.

-## Entrez to access the NCBI library from Python
+## Accessing the NCBI library from Python through *Entrez*
+\label{sec.entrez}

-Entrez, Global Query Cross-Database Search System, [@entrez] is a searching tool provided by NCBI enabling one to browse through the information of over 20 databases such as Swiss-Prot, PRF, and PIR-International.
+*Entrez*, Global Query Cross-Database Search System, [@entrez] is a searching tool provided by NCBI enabling one to browse through the information of over 20 databases such as Swiss-Prot, PRF, and PIR-International.

 It is an indexing and retrieving system gathering data from various sources and handing it back in a uniform format such as FlatFile, Fasta, or XML.
-Thanks to it, it is possible to retrieve information without going through the NCBI website and it makes it easier to automatize it when working on large datasets like the one we want to make.
+Thanks to it, it is possible to retrieve information without going through the NCBI website, which makes it easier to automatize when working on large datasets like the one we want to build.

-## Files format
-**FASTA** format is a text file used to store biological sequences (nucleic or proteic) and is a standard file used in informatics.
-The first line starts with > followed by a description of the sequence, and the second line is the DNA or amino acids sequence.

-**FASTQ** format is a text file enabling to store at the same time the biological sequences and the associated quality score.
-It is the standard output given by high-throughput sequencers.

-Extensible Markable language (**XML**) is a markup language and a file format for storing.
-It is made to be readable by humans and machines and structure the information.
-In the case of NCBI, it is used to gather all the concerning a sequence, such as the sequences, the authors, the paper it has been published in, the sequence, the taxonomy, etc. in the same file in an organized and easy to retrieve way.
+We used the Extensible Markable Language (**XML**) format, which is a markup language and a file format for storing.
+It is made to be readable by both humans and machines and it structures the information.
+In the case of NCBI, it is used to gather all the concerning a sequence, such as the sequences, the authors, the paper it has been published in, the sequence, the taxonomy, etc. in the same file.

 # Results

 ## Running DADA2 on the datasets
+\label{sec.res.dada2}

 Put the figure (annotation rate depending on the Taxonomic rank), redirect to the code in the appendices, and comment on the figure

 ## Implementation with Python
+\label{sec.res.python}

 ### Improving the database

+FIXME: There are 4 databases, 1 per line.
+Clarify!

-The goal was to use the current database and then by extracting the unannotated sequences, make a BLAST [@altschul_basic_1990] using NCBI and extract sequences with a relevant alignment and then enrich the database with it.
+Our initial goal was to use the current database and extract the unannotated sequences and BLAST [@altschul_basic_1990] them using NCBI in order to extract sequences with a relevant alignment and then enrich back the database with them.

-However, it appears to be a bad idea because:
+However, it revealed to be a bad idea because:
-1. It has been manually updated and hence there is a possibility of human errors
+1. The reference database has been manually updated and hence there is a possibility of human errors;
-2. It is not updated automatically.
-Recently, the general bacteria taxonomy has changed [@hugenholtz_prokaryotic_2021] and the file had to but updated manually.
+2. This database is not updated automatically.
+Unfortunately, the general bacteria taxonomy has recently changed [@hugenholtz_prokaryotic_2021] and the file had to be manually revised.
-3. The first database has been created using ARBitrator [@heller_arbitrator_2014], and due to the way it was created, it contained some non-*nifH* sequences and miss some of the *nifH* sequences.
-As the current database is based on the one created with ARBitrator, there are still the same problems.
+3. The first database has been created using ARBitrator [@heller_arbitrator_2014], and, due to the way it was created, it both contains some non-*nifH* sequences and misses some of the *nifH* sequences.
+Since the current database is based on the one created with ARBitrator, there are still the same problems.

-For all these reasons, building a new fully automatized database from scratch would be more reasonable than improving and building on top of something we are not fully confident in.
+For all these reasons, building a new database from scratch in a fully automated way seemed  more reasonable than improving and building on top of something we are not fully confident in.

 ### Making a new database from scratch

+FIXME: It is not so easy to evaluate what you have done.
+Explique que tu as suivi plusieurs pistes qui n'ont pas abouti pour différentes difficultés techniques et produit 5 versions de code différentes avant d'aboutir à celle qui est fournie en annexe.
+Explique aussi bien ce qui est vraiment de toi et ce qui est une inspiration du code de quelqu'un d'autre.

-The goal is to create a program that gathers the sequences and the taxonomy from NCBI (and in the future maybe also from other databases) for all the records available of the DNA sequences of the *nifH* gene.
-I chose to make a program fetching the annotated *nifH* sequences in NCBI.
+My goal was to create a program that gathers the sequences and the taxonomy from NCBI (and in the future maybe also from other databases) for all the records available of the DNA sequences of the *nifH* gene.
+For scalability reasons, I chose to make a program that fetches only the annotated *nifH* sequences in NCBI.

-To do so I used the Identical Protein Groups.
+To do so I used the *Identical Protein Groups*.
 For a given QUERY, we obtain one report for each identical amino acids sequence, and inside of each report there is the reference of the DNA file, the database it is present in, Start and Stop (most of the time this DNA sequence is part of a bigger DNA sequence) and the strand.

-However, Entrez does not enable to download the DNA sequences of the IPG reports coming from the IPG database.
+However, *Entrez* does not enable to download the DNA sequences of the IPG reports coming from the IPG database.
 Hence to obtain the DNA sequences, we need to extract the information from the IPG report and then make a request for the DNA sequence in the gene database.